jrogozen/fantasy-helper/README.md

 - [x] **GET** /api/v1/users/info
 when requested with a `yahoo_refresh_token` cookie, header, or `yahooRefreshToken` queryParam, returns all user related data.
 when requested with a `yahooGuid` queryParam, returns public user related data for that user

+### token usage

+#### refresh_token

+long lived account authentication token. stored in firestore and tied to a single account. when signing in, users will have it saved as a cookie

+#### access_token

+short lived account authorization token. it is used by yahoo's apis to validate requests. a new one can be generated via an api call + `refresh_token`. if an api call is made with an expired `access_token`, the `refresh_token` will be used to re-authorize the user and the initial api call will be repeated.

+### revoking tokens

+users may revoke tokens using the yahoo account settings page.

 ### resources